 A proud SBHS alumna, Cassie has dedicated the past 15 years to preparing Santa Barbara’s students for higher education.
 Prior to co-founding Mission Scholars, Cassie founded and operated College Specific, a local private college admissions counseling company, and volunteered her time and expertise for organizations that worked with low-income students.
 Outside of Mission Scholars, Cassie works with local parents to improve literacy rates in Santa Barbara County.

-B.A.
-Princeton University, English
+Princeton University, Bachelor of Arts in English

 A Fulbright Scholar, Katie is a relentless advocate for underrepresented communities, promoting social justice for low-income youth.
 Her work spans from teaching immigrant communities in Southern California to creating transformative college promotion programs in Chile and Colombia.
 Katie’s deep love of community leads her to volunteer with Santa Barbara Tennis Patrons, leading street tennis workshops for marginalized youth.

-B.A.
-UCLA, International Development Studies and Spanish
+UCLA, Bachelor of Arts in International Development Studies and Spanish

-M.Ed.
-UCSD Bilingual, Multilingual, and Multicultural Education
+UCSD, M.Ed in Bilingual, Multilingual, and Multicultural Education

 During her time as an undergraduate at UCLA, Mayra spent her summers working with underrepresented low-income students from the Bay Area to help them navigate a pre-college experience on Stanford’s campus.
 Her role involved facilitating college success workshops, SAT prep, and program planning.
 Mayra strongly believes in leveling the playing field and advocating for resilient first-generation students.